quantworksinc/airflow/README.md

-# Airflow Docker
+# Airflow

-This repository is used to create docker image for airflow using alpine as base.
+This repository is used to create a docker image of Apache Airflow based on Alpine.

+Notes:
+- Only support PostgreSQL